wikimedia/operations-software-service-checker/README.rst

 Usage
 -----

-Once installed, you will have the ``service-checker`` binary in your path.
+Once installed, you will have the ``service-checker-swagger`` binary in your path.

 Suppose you have a webservice running on localhost port 8080, which reponds for HTTP host ``awesomeservice.local`` and it